 The Otoplasty Procedure

-First, otoplasty patients are administered general anesthesia or twilight sedation depending on the advice of their plastic surgeon.
+First, otoplasty patients are administered general anesthesia or twilight sedation, depending on the advice of their facial plastic surgeon.
 Incisions are then made directly behind the ear in the crease where the ear meets the head or the back side of the ear.
 Excess cartilage and other tissue may be removed to revise the ear’s projection and move it closer to the head.
-When your board-certified plastic surgeon is satisfied with the position and size of the ear, internal sutures are used to keep the cartilage in its new position.
+When your board-certified facial plastic surgeon is satisfied with the position and size of the ear, internal permanent sutures are used to keep the cartilage in its new position.
 Following these steps, incisions are closed with sutures.
 The entire ear surgery procedure is completed relatively quickly and simply.

 Recovery After Otoplasty

-Schedule a Consultation
+Schedule a Consultation in Denver & Lone Tree

-The first step in any otoplasty procedure is to schedule a consultation with a qualified, board-certified plastic surgeon.
+The first step in any otoplasty procedure is to schedule a consultation with a qualified, board-certified facial plastic surgeon.
 To schedule a consultation for your ear surgery in Denver or Lone Tree, call our offices or request your appointment online.

 Can I drive after ear surgery?